Cray-HPE/canu/readme.md

 # Changelog

+## [development]

+- Installation now supports non-developer modes.
+- The directory of canu_cache.yaml is now dynamically configured in the user's home directory (preferred), or the system temporary directory depending on filesystem permissions.

+## [unreleased]

 ## [0.0.6] - 2021-9-15

 - Added alpha version of schema-checked JSON output in `validate shcd` as a machine-readable exchange for SHCD data.